Zax37/PIDStudio/README.md

 ####About

-Graphics editor which operates on PID files used by old WAP32 games like Claw or Gruntz.<br>
+Graphic editor which operates on PID files(used by old WAP32 games like Claw or Gruntz).<br>
 Currently it allows You to convert files from one palette to another and move its offsets.